hmcts/rd-profile-sync/README.md

 # rd-profile-sync
-Scheduled sync job between IDAM and User Profile
+Scheduled sync job between IDAM and User Profile.
+Updates the user profile if any user attributes has changed in IDAM.

 ### Running unit tests tests: